 Well-motivated people throughout the government are having a hard time adjusting to the new realities.
 In our letter to the President, we urged him to reiterate to Cabinet officers and all U.S. Government officers that they should interpret applicable laws and regulations to enable information sharing and not use old interpretations as an excuse to protect prior approaches.
 Any ambiguities as to authorities and lines of responsibility should be construed in favor of sharing and against turf battles.
-We still hear too many stories, despite explicit Presidential and Congressional direction, of departments and agencies using arguments from interpretations of their authority prior to the change in the law to protect their turf.
-Constructive Congressional oversight is needed here and the White House staff should itself take a more active role.
-The Intelligence Community should embrace rather than resist change and realize that change is not a rejection of the past, but a path to the future.
+We still hear too many stories of departments and agencies using rigid interpretations of their authority prior to the change in the law in order to protect their turf.
+Constructive congressional oversight is needed here and the White House staff should itself take a more active role.
+The Intelligence Community should embrace rather than resist these changes and realize that change is not a rejection of the past, but a path to the future.